 If wetland impacts are unavoidable, the DSE shall prepare permit application materials, including all necessary exhibits.
+For projects within the Chicago District, the relevant portions of the 404 Permit Application Checklist (see Appendix A) shall also be prepared.
 The permit application materials shall be forwarded to the Illinois Tollway for review and submittal.
 The Illinois Tollway will initiate project specific coordination with the appropriate regulatory and resource agencies.
 The DSE may be asked to provide additional information or exhibits for this coordination.
 The Illinois Tollway will then submit all application materials to the appropriate agencies.

-The overall design of the project shall proceed with incorporation of design features in conformance with the DSE Manual.
-The design process shall consider all intergovernmental agreements, agency and municipal coordination, and any permit stipulations related to the project.
+The overall design of the project shall proceed with incorporation of design features in conformance with the Illinois Tollway DSE's Manual.
+The design process shall consider all intergovernmental agreements, agency and municipal coordination and any permit stipulations related to the project.